jessicaluong/CMPT419-Project/README.md

 If your device has one webcam, run 'python3 python/main.py'.
 Otherwise, you may need to specify the '--camera' flag.
 Try out different numbers (0, 1, 2, etc.) until you are able to get webcam feed.
-Run 'python main.py --camera 1' to specify camera.
+Run 'python3 Python/main.py --camera 1 ' to specify camera.

 Please note that this starts a webcam capture.
 The program processes just your coordinates and not your video.